splunk-terraform/terraform-provider-signalfx/website/docs/r/aws_integration.html.markdown

 * `poll_rate` - (Optional) AWS poll rate (in seconds).
 Value between `60` and `300`.
 * `use_get_metric_data_method` - (Optional) Enable the use of Amazon's `GetMetricData` for collecting metrics.
 Note that this requires the inclusion of the `"cloudwatch:GetMetricData"` permission.
 * `use_metric_streams_sync` - (Optional) Enable the use of Amazon Cloudwatch Metric Streams for ingesting metrics.
 Note that this requires the inclusion of `"cloudwatch:ListMetricStreams"`,`"cloudwatch:GetMetricStream"`, `"cloudwatch:PutMetricStream"`, `"cloudwatch:DeleteMetricStream"`, `"cloudwatch:StartMetricStreams"`, `"cloudwatch:StopMetricStreams"` and `"iam:PassRole"` permissions.
+* `enable_logs_sync` - (Optional) Enable the AWS logs synchronization.
+Note that this requires the inclusion of `"logs:DescribeLogGroups"`,  `"logs:DeleteSubscriptionFilter"`, `"logs:DescribeSubscriptionFilters"`, `"logs:PutSubscriptionFilter"`, and `"s3:GetBucketLogging"`,  `"s3:GetBucketNotification"`, `"s3:PutBucketNotification"` permissions.
+Additional permissions may be required to capture logs from specific AWS services.
 * `enable_check_large_volume` - (Optional) Controls how SignalFx checks for large amounts of data for this AWS integration.
 If `true`, SignalFx monitors the amount of data coming in from the integration.